sensu/sensu-go-workshop/lessons/operator/12/README.md

 Sensu Assets are a cross-platform packaging solution, with support for Linux, Windows, FreeBSD, Solaris, AIX, and MacOS.
 This broad compatibility is possible thanks a simple design based on features that are common across all modern operating systems (e.g. `PATH` environment variables).

-Sensu Asset resources contain information used to determine which is the correct "build" of an asset to download for a given system.
+Sensu Asset resources contain information used to determine the correct "build" of an asset to deploy for a given system.
-This multi-build asset system works in tandem with the Sensu agent's built-in platform discovery, which detects operating system platform and version info, as well as CPU architectures.
+This multi-build asset system works in tandem with the Sensu agent's built-in platform discovery, which detects operating system and version info, as well as CPU architectures.
 Sensu Assets provide a seamless solution for distribution of plugins that have been cross-compiled for multiple operating systems and architectures.

 **Example multi-build Sensu Asset**